geowa4/learn-loki/rochester_security_summit.md

 }
 ```

-^This is why Loki is like Prometheus.
-We read from them the same way with the same labels.
+^Let's take a look at a LogQL query and try to find our sample result from earlier.
-But there's one more link with Prometheus and Loki: metrics extraction.
+This commonality in query structure is nice, but there's one more link with Prometheus and Loki: metrics extraction.

 # Loki - Collection